 To help us honor the student, adult or organization you are nominating, we are asking the nomination be as robust and insightful as possible so that we may be able to create a bio celebrating their leadership work.
 Additionally, a robust nomination helps the QYLA judges be better informed.

-Below, please find samples of nominations over the last few years — we hope these serve as inspiration and a model when you consider nominating a queer youth, ally or organization.
+Below, please find samples of nominations over the last few years — we hope these serve as inspiration and a model when you consider nominating a:

 Should you have any questions, please feel free to contact us at (831) 427-4004 or email.